Telephone call recording laws: New Zealand

 Recording of phone calls by private persons falls under interception-related provisions of the Crimes Act 1961, which has a general prohibition on the use of interception devices.
 An exception is made for when the person intercepting the call is a party to the conversation.
 There is no requirement that both parties be aware of the interception.

 The recording of telephone calls however do fall under the purview of Privacy Act.
 In general, recording of telephone calls related to personal affairs does not contravene Privacy Act, whereas recording for any other purposes would.
 In particular, it is usually considered unfair to record someone without telling them.
 It can still be legal to record without consent if public interest in the content of the recording is strong enough to outweigh the privacy interest or confidentiality interest.

 Poland

-According to Polish Penal Code (art.
-267) call recording is legal for private person only when recording person is one of the participant.
+According to the Polish Penal Code (art.
+267), call recording is legal for a private person only when recording person is one of the participants.
 No consent from the other side is needed then.
-Similar to Latvia the use of recordings, depending on their content, may be subject to various laws.
+Similarly to Latvia, the use of recordings, depending on their content, may be subject to various laws.